Knot Categorification from Mirror Symmetry, Part II: Lagrangians: Equivariant Homological Mirror Symmetry

 Now we can give an algebraic description of the functor $f^*:{\MDA} \rightarrow {\MDa}$.
 Take any object ${\cal F}\in {\MDX}$ and consider its resolution in terms of projective ${\mathscr A}$-modules, which are the images of ${\cal P}_{\cal C}$ under the Yoneda functor $Hom_{\MDX}({\cal P}, -)$. \beq \cong {\cal F}({\cal P})= \ldots \xrightarrow{t_2} {\cal F}_2({\cal P} ) \xrightarrow{ t_1} {\cal F}_1({\cal P} )\xrightarrow{t_0} {\cal F}_0({\cal P} ), \eeq As before, we will use the same name ${\cal P}_{\cal C}$ for both the brane in ${\MDX}$ and the corresponding ${\mathscr A}$ module.
 Every $ {\cal F}_k({\cal P} )$ is a direct sum of ${\cal P}_{\cal C}$'s, with maps $t_k$ whose matrix elements come from ${\mathscr A}$.
 Its image under $f_*$ looks the same except with ${\cal P}_{\cal C}$'s, the irreducible projectives of the algebra ${\mathscr A}$, replaced by projectives of $A$, since per definition $f^*{\cal P}_{\cal C} = P_{\cal C} \in {\MDa}$, and more generally: \beq f^*{\cal F}({\cal P}) \cong {\cal F}(P) \in {\MDa}. \eeq

-Bezrukavnikov and Kaledin in \cite{BK1} described how to compute the algebra ${\mathscr A}$ for equivariant symplectic resolutions by quantization of ${\cal X}$ in characteristic $p$ with $p\gg0$.
-The approach of Bezrukavnikov and Kaledin produces the tilting vector bundle ${\cal P} \in \MDX$ whose endomorphism algebra is ${\mathscr A}$.
+Bezrukavnikov and Kaledin in \cite{BK1} described how produces the tilting bundle ${\cal P} \in \MDX$, and obtain its endomorphism algebra ${\mathscr A}$ for equivariant symplectic resolutions by quantization of ${\cal X}$ in characteristic $p$ with $p\gg0$.

-The algebra ${\mathscr A}$ for our ${\cal X}$, viewed as the Coulomb branch of the 3d quiver gauge theory in section 2, was computed recently in \cite{W2} who showed that it is a cylindrical version of the KRLW algebra of Khovanov and Lauda \cite{KL}, Rouquier \cite{Rh} and Webster \cite{webster}.
-The algebra that quantizes the Coulomb branch is cylindrical for the same reason our Riemann surface ${\cal A}$ is a cylinder and not a plane.
+Using the results of \cite{BK1}, the algebra ${\mathscr A}$ for our ${\cal X}$, viewed as the Coulomb branch of the 3d quiver gauge theory in section 2, was computed recently in \cite{W2} who showed that it is a cylindrical version of the KRLW algebra of Khovanov and Lauda \cite{KL}, Rouquier \cite{Rh} and Webster \cite{webster}.
+The algebra is cylindrical for the same reason our Riemann surface ${\cal A}$ is a cylinder and not a plane.
 This is a direct consequence of the fact $X\sim Sym^{\vec d}({\mathbb C}^{\times})$, so in particular, opening ${\cal A}$ back up to a plane, ${\mathscr A}$ recovers the ordinary KRLW algebra.

-What is not at all manifest from the description in \cite{W2} is that the tilting generator splits into a direct sum of line bundles in \eqref{tiltup}, which is a highly non-trivial prediction.

 From \eqref{PSX} it follows that we have a pair of equivalences of categories \beq \cong {\MDX} \cong {{\mathscr D}_{{\mathscr A}^{\vee}}}, \eeq since we have two ways to generate ${\MDX}$.

 This should be a consequence of Koszul duality relating the algebras ${\mathscr A}$ and ${\mathscr A}^{\vee}$